-Students are required to adhere to the policies regarding final examinations as published in the Registration Guide and Academic Information.
+Students are required to adhere to the policies regarding final examinations as published in the Schedule of Classes.

 Absences from Scheduled Classes

 Illness is usually the only acceptable excuse for absence from class.
 Other absences must be explained to the satisfaction of the instructor, who will decide whether omitted work may be made up.